ub-cavas/AutowareAuto/docs/installation/lgsvl.md

 You need to make your ADE environment a valid SVL cluster in order to launch any simulations.
 This is a one time configuration step.

+At first simulator run, there should be a window with only one button: `LINK TO CLOUD`, click it and go to an URL which has been printed in terminal window to create a cluster.
+You need an SVL account to do so.
+If you do not have one, create it now.

 @note SVL creates cluster by calling its remote service with access token.
-This operation requires a working internet browser in ADE environment.
-If there are no browsers in ADE, you have to install one manually: `sudo apt update && sudo apt-get install epiphany-browser xdg-utils -y`.
+This operation requires a working internet browser which is missing by default in ADE.
+You have to manually go to a printed URL on your hosts web browser.

-At first simulator run, there should be a window with only one button: `LINK TO CLOUD`, click it and add a new cluster.
-You need an SVL account to do so, if you do not have one, create it now.

-You can find more informations about linking to cloud [here](https://www.svlsimulator.com/docs/installation-guide/installing-simulator/#linktocloud).
+More about linking to cloud: [documentation](https://www.svlsimulator.com/docs/installation-guide/installing-simulator/#linktocloud).

 ## Creating a simulation

 Creating a simulation configuration takes only a few clicks in the browser.
 The following steps assume that the launch was successful and illustrate the configuration process with the setup for the @ref avpdemo.

-Start your browser on host system and go to [SVL simulator web interface](https://wise.svlsimulator.com/).
+Start your browser and go to [SVL simulator web interface](https://wise.svlsimulator.com/).
 You should have your account set up already (after setting up a cluster), so sign in using the button on the top right of the screen.

 Detailed web interface documentation could be found [here](https://www.svlsimulator.com/docs/user-interface/web/store/).

 ### Choosing a map

 The goal is to add `AutonomouStuff` parking lot map to your library.
-If that map is already in your library then nothings needs to be done.
+If that map is already in your library then nothing needs to be done.

 Adding a map to your library:
 - Go to `Store` -> `Maps`.